AP1089/stock-valuator/README.md

 # stock-valuator
-A sample python program that calculates a company's stock price.

 This is a sample python program that uses mocked data to calculate a company’s suggested stock price based on a version of the Terminal Value method.
 The stock data is parsed from mocked data stored in a json file found